wadejong/Summer-School-Materials/VectorSIMD/README.md

 and in most processors it is usually possible in a single clock cycle to issue an instruction to

-Instructions are read from the executable, decoded, and the execution engine (often with possibly speculative look ahead) tries to bundle as many instructions to independent function units as possible for issue each clock cycle.
+Instructions are read from memory, decoded, and the execution engine (with dependency analysis and possibly speculative look ahead) tries to bundle as many instructions for each independent functional units as possible for issue each clock cycle.

 ### 3. Quick review of pipelining

 A complex instruction may take multiple cycles to complete --- the *latency* (*L*).

-Pipelining tries hides this latency so that you can get a result every clock cycle instead of every *L* clock cycles.
+Pipelining tries to hides this latency so that you can get a result every clock cycle instead of every *L* clock cycles.
 This is accomplished by dividing the operation into multiple stages, one per cycle, and overlapping stages of performing successive operations

 E.g., floating point multiplication with a 3 stage pipeline (we'll ignore the necessary memory accesses and just imagine the data is already loaded into the registers)
 ~~~